6 Weeks and 4 Days Pregnancy Ultrasound Guide:

 - Whole grains

-- Protein rich foods like eggs and lentils
+- Protein foods such as: eggs, beans, lentils

 - Raw meat